 Author: Bobojonov, I.,Lamers, J.P.A.,Bekchanov, M.,Djanibekov, N.,Franz-Vasdeki, J.,Ruzimov, J.,Martius, C.

 Publisher: Center for International Forestry Research (CIFOR)

-Keyword(s): agriculture, agrobiodiversity, Aral Sea basin, Central Asia, climate change, cotton, croplands, drylands, farmers, food and livelihoods, irrigated cotton, irrigated lowlands, restoration, soil salinity, sustainable development, Uzbekistanm Khorezm Province, water scarcity, wheat, winter wheat
+Keyword(s): agriculture, agrobiodiversity, Aral Sea Basin, Central Asia, climate change, cotton, croplands, drylands, farmers, food and livelihoods, irrigated cotton, irrigated lowlands, restoration, soil salinity, sustainable development, Uzbekistan Khorezm Province, water scarcity, wheat, winter wheat

 Ecosystem(s): Agricultural Land